-One of the best ways to keep our COVID-19 case numbers low is for anyone with a new case to successfully complete their self-isolation period.
+This helps stop the virus spreading to other people.
+One of the best ways to keep the number of COVID-19 cases low in Cheshire East is for anyone who tests positive for coronavirus to successfully complete their self-isolation period.

 When we contact you to self-isolate

-We will contact you as part of the local tracing process if:
+We will contact you as part of the local contact tracing process if:

 - you have tested positive for COVID-19